LuemmelSec/LuemmelSec.github.io/_posts/2023-06-01-Fantastic-BloodHound-Queries-and-Where-to-Find-Them.md

 Things that can help you with cool BloodHound queries:

 - Use existing queries as a starting point.
 From there adjust them to your needs.
 - Ask ChatGPT.
 But please, do not just rely on the results and expect ne need to tweak them.
+Define everything you want as precise as possible.
+If something in the answer is off, give it a clue to correct the mistake.
 - Ask the community.
 I personally reached out to [Jonas] and [Andy] several times asking questions about why certain things won't work and how to work around.
 One advise though: Do not blindly trust them as well :)
 - Read the blogs.
 This one also provides some useful links.
 The Handbook has even more of them.

-# Acknowledgement FIX ME
+# Acknowledgement

 Big shoutout to all you awesome people sharing knowledge and tools: